Battling stroke by fighting salt: the Portuguese strategy

 - High blood pressure.
 Hypertension is the most important controllable risk factor for stroke.
 Many people believe the effective treatment of

-high blood pressure is a key reason for the accelerated decline in the death rates for stroke. - Cigarette smoking.
+- Cigarette smoking.
 Although cigarette smoking is usually associated with lung cancer, it is actually an important risk factor for stroke.
 And the damage is not only restricted to the smoker.
 Second hand or passive smoking has also been linked to cardiovascular damage that can lead to stroke.

 - Obesity/excess weight.
 Obesity is another major controllable factor for stroke.